alvarogarcia7/blog_source/content/blog/draft_agile-barcelona-openspace.md

   * Neurociencia para educadores, by David Bueno (Spanish)
   * El humano solo aprende lo que le interesa (???
 TODO) (Spanish)

+I really liked this session, as it helps us deliver more effective trainings, both in formal session as in more ad-hoc / informal ones.

 ## Conclusion